Axway/amplify-central/content/en/docs/amplify_relnotes/_index.md

 **What's new for**:

 * **Axway Central CLI** (version 2.10.3): None
-* **Amplify Central WebUI**: See the Release Notes for Asset Catalog, Product foundry, and Service Registry
+* **Amplify Central WebUI**: See the Release Notes for Asset Catalog, Product Foundry, and Service Registry

 **Bug fixes**: None